 The mitigation planning regulations requires that each participating jurisdiction identify and analyze a comprehensive range of specific mitigation actions and projects to reduce the impacts of the hazards identified in the risk assessment.
 The emphasis is on the impacts or vulnerabilities identified in the risk assessment, not on the hazards themselves.
-The types of mitigation actions for Natural Hazards can be classified into the following types, as shown in the far right columns of the strategies table:
+The types of mitigation actions can be classified into the following types: